Construction of an informative hierarchical prior for a small sample with the help of historical data and application to electricity load forecasting: Methodology

 \subsection{General principle}

-Let us define here some notations that we shall keep throughout this paper.
-Hereafter, we denote \(\cB\) a short dataset over which we would like to estimate the model and we denote \(\cA\) a long dataset known or thought to share some common features with \(\cB\).
-We will denote \(\theta\) the parameters of the model and \(y^{\cA}\) the observations from \(\cA\).
+We denote \(y^\cB\) the short sample over which we would like to estimate a parametric model $\{ f_\theta, \; \theta \in \Theta\}$ and to predict future observations.
+We denote \(y^\cA\) a historical sample coming from the same parametric model.
+We assume that this is a long dataset known to share some common features with \(y^\cB\).
+Let \(\theta_{\cA}\) and \(\theta_{\cB}\) be the corresponding parameters.
+The parameter of interest is \(\theta_{\cB}\) .